 GRANTS.
 The foundation for financial aid is the Federal Pell Grant, available to undergraduate students with documented financial need.
 Pell Grants range from $600 to $5,920 (subject to change each year.)
 In some instances, students may be eligible to receive other types of aid, including the Federal Supplemental Educational Opportunity Grant (SEOG) or Leveraging Education Assistance Partnership Program Grant (LEAP), and/or other miscellaneous grants.
 These grants are awarded on a first-come-first-served basis to undergraduate students who show exceptional financial need.
 Typically, all three types of grants do not have to be repaid; funding is limited, however, and it is therefore very important that students complete their financial aid files by the priority deadline.
 For more information, contact DACC’s Financial Aid and Scholarship Services Office, or visit dacc.nmsu.edu/fa on the Web.

 SUBSIDIZED AND UNSUBSIDIZED FEDERAL DIRECT LOANS.
 These loans are need and non-need-based, long-term loans available to undergraduate students.
-Students receiving a subsidized or unsubsidized Federal Direct Loan, must complete an In Person Entrance Counseling session and sign a valid Master Promissory Note (studentloans.gov) before DACC will issue the funds.
+Students receiving a subsidized or unsubsidized Federal Direct Loan, must complete an initial In-Person Entrance Counseling session and then a yearly online session every year after that.
+All students wishing to receive a Federal Stafford Loan must also complete a Master Promisory Note (MPN).
+Both the MPN and the online entrance counseling can be found at https://studentloans.gov.
 In addition, students must complete an exit interview upon graduation or withdrawal from the University.
 Repayment of a Stafford Direct Loan begins six months after graduation or six months after enrollment drops below 6 credits for undergraduate students.
 The interest rate is variable but will not exceed 8.25%.
 More information will be available at the time the loan is made.

 WORK-STUDY PROGRAMS.
 The Federal Work-Study Program provides employment opportunities for selected undergraduate students with demonstrated financial need.
 The New Mexico Work-Study Program also provides employment opportunities for students; however, only New Mexico residents are eligible to participate in the program.
 Both federal and state work-study are limited in funding and are awarded to those who have requested work-study and completed their financial aid files by the priority deadline.